kristianmandrup/red-elements/packages/red-widgets/src/settings/User-settings.md

-# Search
+# UserSettings

-Is used to search for specific nodes in a workspace.
+`UserSettings` is used to display and manage user settings

 ## Development

 ### structure

-- `/controllers` contains the search logic, as a class `Search`.
+- `/controllers` contains user settings logic as a class `UserSettings`
 - `/test` contains the tests

 Currently the constructor expect a context object (`RED`) as the single argument.